Right Said Fred (song): Recorded versions

 "Right Said Fred" was recorded as a single by Bernard Cribbins and released by Parlophone in 1962.
 It reached number 10 in the UK Singles Chart.
 Cribbins recorded it at the Abbey Road Studios with musical accompaniment, directed by Johnnie Spence.

 Sound effects were added by the producer George Martin, who would later become famous for his work with the Beatles.

 A short animated film based on the song was produced in the early 1960s.
-Made in black and white for television using stop motion animation, it depicts the three workmen as puppets with egg-shaped bodies, not unlike gonks.
-The current whereabouts of the original film are unclear.
-A version has been posted on YouTube in fairly poor quality, omitting the instrumental introduction.
-Clips from this version were shown during obituary tributes to Cribbins on British news bulletins.
+Made in black and white for television using stop motion animation, it depicts the three workmen as puppets (modified from commercially available Bendy toys manufactured by Newfeld Ltd.), animated by Bura and Hardwick.

 The B-side was the comedy love song "Quietly Bonkers", another Dicks-Rudge composition.

 The song was also recorded in 1966 by Tommy Quickly.
 That version was produced by Brian Epstein and backed by Ian Whitcomb, Jimmy Page, and the Blue Flames.
 Rowan & Martin's Laugh-In actress Judy Carne also recorded a version of the song as the B side of her 45 "Sock It To Me", which was released on Reprise Records in May 1969.